 I once heard a man conclude his 83th birthday speech saying that “The ultimate aim in life is happiness”.
-His statement had me thinking that night.
+His statement had me thinking for awhile.
 Is happiness really “the” aim in life?

-I gave it some thoughts and realised there might be some truth to his penchant for happiness.
-Look at it this way – If you were to ask enough times why something is important to you, chances are you will eventually end up with the same answer – so that you will be happy.
+Maybe there might be some truth to his penchant for happiness.
+Look at it this way – If you were to ask yourself enough times why something is important to you, chances are you will end up with the same answer – so that you will be happy.

-Happiness is desireable and it does matters.
-Now, how can we get this happiness constantly?
+Happiness is desireable and it matters.
+But how can we achieve this happiness instantly or more frequently?
 Too bad that birthday-man left the stage without elaborating on this.

 So I decided to spend some time to think about my happiness and how I can have more of it in my own life.
-With a little research and evaluation on my past experiences, I was able to somewhat quantify them into 5 ways.
+With a little reading and reflection, I managed to somewhat quantify the how into 5 ways.

 1 – Take ownership control

 My happiness is my responsibility.
 Period.
 The first step towards a happier me is to acknowledge that I and I alone are in charge of my happiness.
 It all starts and ends with me.